maliput/delphyne/README.md

 ```
 This will automatically apply the code conventions specified in the .clang-format file, found on the root of the repository.

 There is also an automated script that looks for all the C++ src/header files and then calls clang-format accordingly.
-You can invoque it by doing:
+You can invoke it by doing:

 ```
 ./tools/reformat_code.sh